-Although pedagogy varies across European countries, there are similar roots that have developed into differing strands of contemporary thinking in pedagogy.
-Hämäläinen (2003) explains that "historically, social pedagogy is based on the belief that you can decisively influence social circumstances through education" - and importantly, education does not only refer to children but includes educating adults, for instance in order to change their idea of children.
+Social pedagogy can be found in many countries around the world.
+Although social pedagogy varies from one country to the next, there are similar roots that have developed into differing strands of contemporary thinking in social pedagogy.
+Hämäläinen (2003) explains that ‘historically, social pedagogy is based on the belief that you can decisively influence social circumstances through education’ – and importantly, education does not only refer to children but includes educating adults, for instance in order to change their idea of children.
 While philosophers of Classical antiquity like Plato and Aristotle discussed how education could contribute to social development, social pedagogy in theory and practice only emerged through the influence of modern thinking in Renaissance, the Reformation and later in Enlightenment (Hämäläinen, 2003), when children started to come into the picture of social philosophy.

 Fröbel’s and Pestalozzi’s ideas sparked interest across continental Europe, culminating in the New Education Movement, which looked at ways of transferring these pedagogic concepts into various contexts: the Italian Maria Montessori, the Austrian Rudolf Steiner and the German Kurt Hahn all developed their own coherent educational philosophy and founded schools based on their principles; the Pole Janusz Korczak led two orphan’s homes with great respect to children’s rights and participation; and in youth work Montessori’s method was also practiced widely.
 Thus the New Education Movement contributed to a continental pedagogic discourse, which gradually established pedagogy as a way of working with children and young people.